lbergami/euroleague-data-warehouse/README.md

 ### Tools

-* Python scripts extract the data from the Euroleague website, perform some data cleaning add add additional variables (e.g. action shot clock).
+* Python scripts extract the data from the Euroleague website, perform some data cleaning steps and add additional variables (e.g. action shot clock).
 They then load final tables on Google Storage buckets.
 * Bigquery is used as cloud data warehouse.
 * DBT is used for data transformations, testing, and data models documentation.
 * Looker Studio is used for data visualization and hosts the final dashboard.